ulmod/magento-2-newsletter-popup/README.md

 ## Key Features

 * Display Newsletter popup at any page
-* Ability to display any type of content in the popup, eg. email subscription form, promotion message, special offer, logo, and social follow buttons
+* Ability to display any type of content in the popup, eg. email subscription form, promotion message, special offer, logo, and social follow buttons, etc.
 * Support up to 12 social networks platform
 * Ability to show newsletter popup after x seconds, after customer scroll x% of the page, or after the page is fully loaded
 * Ability to define the cookie lifetime